Skip to content

 • Validation would have succeeded in lax mode

-The union match which produced the highest score will be selected as the best match.
+The union match which produced the highest exactness score will be considered the best match.

-In this mode, the following steps are taken to try to select the best match for the input:
+In smart mode, the following steps are taken to try to select the best match for the input:

 from typing import Union